 In this latter sense, the camera lens can also be understood as a phallic symbol, an erection of sorts.
 It highlights Jeff’s perverted nature, and the pleasure he derives from the act of observing others.
 Yikes.

 On the other hand, Lisa’s dresses underscore the more positive parts of her character.
 Her initial wardrobe represents her elegance and refinery whilst also communicating a degree of incompatibility with Jeff.
 However, as she changes and compromises throughout the film, her wardrobe also becomes much more practical and much less ostentatious as the film wears on, until she is finally wearing a smart blouse, jeans and a pair of loafers.
 The change in her wardrobe reflects changes in her character as well.

 Finally, the wedding ring of Mrs Thorwald is hugely significant; wedding rings in general represent marriage and commitment, and are still very important symbols that people still wear today.
-Specifically, Mrs Thorwald’s ring means a couple of things in the context of the film—it is firstly a crucial piece of evidence (since if Mrs Thorwald was still alive, she would probably still be wearing it), but it is also a symbol through which Lisa can express a desire for stability, commitment, and for herself to be married.
+Specifically, Mrs Thorwald’s ring means a couple of things in the context of the film - it is firstly a crucial piece of evidence (because if Mrs Thorwald was still alive, she would probably still be wearing it) and it is also a symbol through which Lisa can express a desire for stability, commitment and for herself to be married.

 There’s definitely plenty to talk about with Hitchcock’s Rear Window, and I hope these points of consideration help you tackle this film!

 Test your film technique knowledge with the video below: